 Vietnam major source

 Vietnamese coffee beans accounted for 49% of those imported by China in 2017.
 However, other coffee exporting nations like Colombia and Brazil have all set up promotion offices in China.
 Chinese coffee imports grew by 16% year-on-year in 2017, compared with about 2% in the United States, the world’s largest coffee consumer.
+The following table shows the import and export figures of coffee beans in the period 2019 – 2023.

 Market on the rise